Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 “These new guys want to come to work and chill with a beer”, said the biggest boss.

-And all the other senior yes-men jumped on the chance.
+And all the other yes-men joined in.

 Of course: they did NOT have flexibility during their career.